Tapio Pulkkanen

 Tapio Pulkkanen (born 21 May 1990) is a Finnish professional golfer, who plays on the European Tour.
 He won the 2015 Nordic Golf League and the 2017 Challenge Tour Order of Merit.
-He is noted for wearing a trilby hat.
+He is known for wearing a trilby hat.

 Early years

 Pulkkanen was born in Kotka, 130 kilometres east of Helsinki in southern Finland.
 Introduced to the game by his brother, he began playing golf at age 9 at Kymen Golf on the island of Mussalö outside Kotka.
 At 12 years old, he made his first hole-in-one.
 At 14 years of age, he quit soccer, to concentrate on golf.
 He has described that he had a group of boys to practice and compete with at his home club and at the same time, in contrast to a team sport, was responsible for his own game.

 Amateur career

 At age 16, Pulkkanen represented his country abroad for the first time, at the European Young Masters in Austria.
 The year after, he played for Finland at the European Boys' Team Championship in Denmark.
 His last year as a junior, he won the Finnish Junior Championship.
 He also won the Finnish Championship twice.

 During his amateur years, Pulkkanen represented Finland at the European Amateur Team Championship three times and at the Eisenhower Trophy twice.
 At the 2011 European Amateur Team Championship, Pulkkanen finished tied 7th individually in the stroke-play competition, against a 120-man field, which included future European Tour winners Thomas Pieters, Alexander Lévy, Adrián Otaegui and Andy Sullivan.
 The Finnish team won their last game against Ireland to finish 7th in the championship.

 In 2012, still an amateur, he won a professional tournament on the Nordic Golf League, the Finnish Open at Vuosaari Golf.

 Pulkkanen's best ranking on the World Amateur Golf Ranking was 46th.